-Although, advancements in technology have changed a lot on how talent is found over the last few years, the headshot continues to be the way for initial casting decisions to be made.
-It’s far easier for a casting director seeking new talent to shuffle 8X10 prints from one pile to another, than to be painstakingly searching online for talent.
+Although advancements in technology have changed a lot on how talent is found over the last few years, the headshot continues to be the way for initial casting decisions to be made.
+It’s far easier for a casting director seeking new talent to shuffle 8X10 prints from one pile to another than to be painstakingly searching online for talent.
 Once the casting director shortlists the lucky few, then they will look at the reels, websites and other media showcasing an actor’s talent and experience.

-One of my personal pet peeves with talent agents and some actors is that they are solely concerned about a “nice picture – where I look good” instead of invigorating the individual’s personality and energy.
+One of my pet peeves with talent agents and some actors is that they are solely concerned about a “nice picture – where I look good” instead of invigorating the individual’s personality and energy.
 An agent told me before a session: “I want a nice smile for her headshot.
 Make sure she looks 20 to 25 years old”.
 What could be more dull and commonplace?

 Recently, I photographed an actor who is usually cast as a villain.
 The emotions inside the headshot highlighted the darker, more dangerous aspect of his character.
 His agent complained that I should have captured a nice smile, so I photographed him again to capture a “nice smile” with even and safe lighting.
 His agent was very happy with the second shot, but I told the actor to keep the original headshot for his next audition.
-I heard from him soon afterwards: “Carlos, I’m not sure what happened with your headshot, it’s like magic – its landing me roles”.
+I heard from him soon afterward: “Carlos, I’m not sure what happened with your headshot, it’s like magic – it’s landing me roles”.
 Against the advice of his agent, he kept using that same headshot with roles in “Pirates of the Caribbean”, “The X-Files” and he also snagged a principal role in a new television show!
 I wonder if he still has the same agent?

-We have an exciting up-and-coming shooting season planned for Vancouver, Toronto and Calgary.
+We have an exciting up-and-coming shooting season planned for Vancouver, Toronto, and Calgary.
 Get a fresh headshot that brings out your “beautiful energy”, not one with an artificial smile and vacant eyes.
 We look forward to hearing from you.